 1. The MC service client requests the MC service server of the primary MC system to affiliate to an MC service group or a set of MC service groups.

-2. The MC service server of the primary MC system checks if the MC service client is authorized to affiliate to the requested MC service group(s) based on the user subscription.
+2. The MC service server of the primary MC system checks if the MC service client is authorized to affiliate to the requested MC service group(s) based on the user configuration.
 The MC service server also performs the check for the maximum limit of the total number (N2) of MC service groups that the user can be affiliated to simultaneously.

 3. Based on the group information included in the request, the MC service server of the primary MC system, it determines to send group affiliation request to the corresponding MC service server of the partner MC system.
 The request may be routed through intermediate signalling nodes.

 4a.
-The MC service server of the partner MC system checks if the group policy is locally cached.
-If the group policy is not locally cached on the MC service server then MC service server subscribes to the group policy from the group management server.
+The MC service server of the partner MC system checks if the group configuration is locally cached.
+If the group configuration is not locally cached on the MC service server then MC service server subscribes to the group configuration from the group management server.

 4b.
-The MC service server of the partner MC system receives the group policy from the group management server via notification and locally caches the group policy information.
+The MC service server of the partner MC system receives the group configuration from the group management server via notification and locally caches the group configuration information.

-5. Based on the group policy, the MC service server of the partner MC system checks if the MC service group(s) is not disabled and if the user of the MC service client is authorised to affiliate to the requested MC service group(s).
+5. Based on the group configuration, the MC service server of the partner MC system checks if the MC service group(s) is not disabled and if the user of the MC service client is authorised to affiliate to the requested MC service group(s).

 6. If the user of the MC service client is authorised to affiliate to the requested MC service group(s) then the MC service server of the partner MC system stores the affiliation status of the user for the requested MC service group(s).